Mett-2002/custom-timed-pulse-uart/README.md

 This project implements a **custom UART-like protocol** between two STM32F103C4 microcontrollers.

-UART (Universal Asynchronous Receiver/Transmitter) is a standard protocol for serial communication using start/stop bits and a fixed baud rate.
-Here, we emulate UART behavior using **timing-based pulses** because Proteus and the STM32 HAL only provide millisecond-resolution timing—microsecond timers are unavailable.
-Using `HAL_GetTick()` and `HAL_Delay()`, bit values are encoded and decoded as distinct millisecond-scale pulse widths, enabling reliable byte-level communication in the simulator.
+While UART (Universal Asynchronous Receiver/Transmitter) normally uses start/stop bits and a fixed baud rate, this project **emulates UART behavior using timing-based pulses**.
+This is necessary because Proteus and STM32 HAL only provide millisecond-resolution timing—**microsecond timers are unavailable**.
+Using `HAL_GetTick()` and `HAL_Delay()`, bits are encoded and decoded as distinct millisecond-scale pulse widths, enabling reliable byte-level communication in the simulator.

 ---

-## Project Goals
+## 🎯 Project Goals

 * Implement a **reproducible byte-level communication channel** between two STM32F103C4 MCUs **without hardware UART or microsecond timers**.
 * Use only HAL timing functions (`HAL_Delay()` and `HAL_GetTick()`).
-* Provide a clear **transmitter and receiver design**, with a test procedure and tuning guidance.
+* Provide a **clear transmitter and receiver design**, including test procedures and tuning guidance.

 ---

-## Quick Overview
+## ⚡ Quick Overview

 * **Transmitter:** Reads characters from Terminal 1, converts each to an 8-bit sequence, and sends timed pulses on a GPIO pin.
 * **Receiver:** Uses edge-triggered interrupts and `HAL_GetTick()` to measure pulse durations, decode bits, reassemble bytes, and print characters on Terminal 2.
-* **Purpose:** Demonstrates software-timed serial communication to work around timing limitations in Proteus/HAL.
+* **Purpose:** Demonstrates **software-timed serial communication** to work around timing limitations in Proteus/HAL.

 ---

-## Protocol Specification (Timing)
+## 📏 Protocol Specification (Timing)

 |               Signal | Nominal Duration |
 | -------------------: | ---------------: |